vcgalpin/dcc-xml-temporal/INSTALL.md

 links> @load "new.links";
 links> insertXml(new,dde,before)
 ```
-The variable `dde` must be the string representation of an existing XML node (for example `"+001.+006.+005.+002"`) and the variable `before` is a Boolean variable indicating whether the new XML should be inserted before of after `dde`.
+The variable `dde` must be the string representation of an existing XML node (for example `"+001.+006.+005.+002"`) and the variable `before` is a Boolean variable indicating whether the new XML should be inserted before or after `dde`.

 The document can also be modified directly using `psql`, however, this requires an understanding of the organisation of the temporal tables.
 Please submit an issue if you would like further information about this.